cerdamario13/market_analysis/README.md

-# market_analysis
+# Market Analysis
-Python project for analyzing stocks and funds.
+Flask Python project for analyzing stocks.

-## Mutual Funds
-One part of the project is calculating potential returns on a mutual fund based on historical data.
+This project utilizes [Plotly](https://plotly.com/python/) to generate charts and Flask to render page templates.